A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 #3 Maitake

-Maitake can be translated to ‘dancing mushrooms’ but are also known as ‘hen-of-the-woods’.
-Their distinctive, ruffled appearance sets them apart, like the petals of a flower, making them very easy to be pulled apart and cooked.
-With their brownish caps and white stems, maitake mushrooms also have a rich fragrance and robust, earthy flavours, making them a great addition to hotpot or stir-fries.
-They’re also served deep-fried, in tempura.
+Maitake can be translated to "dancing mushrooms" but are also known as "hen-of-the-woods".
+Their distinctive, ruffled appearance sets them apart, like the petals of a flower, making them very easy to pull apart and cook.
+With their brownish caps and white stems, maitake mushrooms also have a rich fragrance and robust, earthy flavours.
+This makes them a great addition to a hotpot or stir-fries.
+We also love eating them served deep-fried, in tempura.

 Maitake Japanese mushrooms